Estonian University of Life Sciences: History

 After the reopening of Tartu University in 1802, a Chair of Agriculture was founded under Prof. Johann Wilhelm Krause.
 Initially agronomy was taught in the Faculty of Philosophy, later in the Faculty of Physics and Mathematics.
-This school was well known in Europe and Russia.
+This school was well-known in Europe and Russia.
 When Tartu opened as an Estonian university in 1919, a Faculty of Agriculture, consisting of the Departments of Agronomy and Forestry, was founded.
 Experimental stations and trial plots, where students could undertake research work, also belonged to the faculty.
 A Faculty of Veterinary Science was founded based on the older Tartu Veterinary Institute.
 These two faculties formed the core of an independent university in 1951, the Estonian Agricultural Academy.

 The Estonian Agricultural Academy was directly subordinate to the Soviet Union Ministry of Agriculture and prepared specialists in different fields of agriculture from agronomists and animal breeders to experts in the electrification of large farms.
 Work continued in this way until the end of the 1980s.

 After the regaining of Estonian independence in 1991, the academy was renamed Estonian Agricultural University, and the institution restructured, also according to the radical changes in Estonian agriculture and forestry (such as the abolishment of kolkhozes and sovkhozes).
-New specialities like Environmental Protection, Landscape Architecture, Production and Marketing of Agricultural Products, Landscape Protection and Preservation, Applied Hydrobiology, Environmental Economics and Natural Resources Management were adopted.
+New specialties like Environmental Protection, Landscape Architecture, Production and Marketing of Agricultural Products, Landscape Protection and Preservation, Applied Hydrobiology, Environmental Economics and Natural Resources Management were adopted.

 Up to the end of 2004, the university had six faculties (Agronomy, Agricultural Engineering, Economics & Social Sciences, Forestry, Rural Engineering, and Veterinary Sciences) and eight institutes (Estonian Agribiocentre, Estonian Plant Biotechnology Research Institute EVIKA, Forest Research Institute, Institute of Animal Science, Institute of Environmental Protection, Institute of Experimental Biology, Institute of Zoology and Botany and Polli Institute of Horticulture).

-However, the EAU was always in a limbo, not least under the influence of Europeanization after Estonia joining the European Union in 2004.
-Thus, in the same year the change to Estonian University of Life Sciences and refocusing was carried out, aimed at guaranteeing the institution's survival in the coming times.
+However, the EAU was always in limbo, not least under the influence of Europeanization after Estonia joined the European Union in 2004.
+Thus, in the same year, the change to Estonian University of Life Sciences and refocusing was carried out, aimed at guaranteeing the institution's survival in the coming times.